What to Do with Green Tomatoes in the Fall

 Tomato plants can usually survive a light, short frost (less than four hours) if you give them a little help.
 Cover the plants with a blanket or sheet to keep the frost off, and remove it during the day.

-Can you hurry the ripening process and change those tomatoes from green to red before your first frost arrives?
+Can you hurry the ripening process and make your tomatoes turn red before your first frost arrives?

 Stressing your plants slightly can sometimes trick them into ripening more quickly.